kkredit/c_options/README.md

 # C Options

-A feeble attempt at creating `Option` types in C.
+A feeble attempt at creating `Option` types in C. See the example code for current state and usage.